 MARKETPLACE BEST PRACTICE

-Borras aim to maximise outcomes by delivering exceptional value and service to our clients while maintaining strong working relationships with suppliers and sub-contractors.
-We pride ourselves on being a business with a purpose beyond profit and continually strive to achieve improvements across every social and economic issues we face.
-This is not only to ensure our clients receive the best possible value for money but to also provide lasting, collective benefits to the communities and economies we touch.
+Borras aim to maximise outcomes by delivering exceptional value and service to our clients, whilst maintaining strong working relationships with suppliers and sub-contractors.
+We pride ourselves on being a business with a purpose beyond profit and continually strive to achieve improvements across every social and economic issue we face.
+This is not only to ensure our clients receive the best possible value for money, but also to provide lasting, collective benefits to the communities and economies we touch.

 We have a strict Sustainability and Ethical Procurement Policy in place which, through partnership with our suppliers and contractors, ensures that the environmental and social impacts of our business activities have been considered and, where possible, minimised.